sf-wdi-17/notes/assignments/week-01/_3_wednesday/README.md

+#*Note:* This Lab is Hard.
+We do not expect you to finish the entire thing.

 #Part 1 - JS Control flow
 Use looping structures we learned in class to solve the problems.
 Each problem should be in it's own file.